Board of Veterans' Appeals

 Because the Board is resolving such a high volume of pending appeals each year, some external stakeholders have expressed concern that this pace of work at the Board might sacrifice the quality of decision-making by Board judges.
 However, the Board is committed to ensuring every appeal is decided as efficiently as possible, with a high degree of confidence that the Board’s judges are appropriately resolving appeals in accordance with the law.
 For example, the Board’s Office of the Chief Counsel has specially trained attorneys meticulously review thousands of judge decisions each year before those decisions are released to the Veteran.
 To put it bluntly, they identify procedural issues or other potential flaws in these decisions even though those identified issues don’t amount to clear legal error.
 Indeed, many “errors” identified are actually favorable to the Veteran, such as when a judge is attempting to remand a case for additional development of evidence that might prove helpful to the Veteran, but the law requires the judge to rule only on the evidence before the judge because the evidentiary window is already closed.

 Any potential issues or errors found during the review process are called to the attention of the Veteran Law Judge who signed the decision so the judge has the opportunity to revise or improve their decisions.
 For example, the decision could be remanding an issue to seek additional evidence that might potentially be favorable to the Veteran’s case, but the quality review notes the law doesn’t allow additional case development at that stage of appeal.
 While not prejudicial to the Veteran’s case, it is still flagged as an “error.”
 Like an umpire who calls “strikes” with very big “strike zone,” the Board the overwhelming majority of “strikes” called involve circumstances when there is no clear legal error at all.
 Virtually all errors the Board discovers during its own quality reviews are process or procedural errors.
 The Board’s independent review process almost hardly ever finds “clear and unmistakable error” that would cause a case to be overturned on appeal.
 The chart below illustrates the percent of decisions reviewed where no flaws can be found with the judge’s written decision.
+The annual goal is 92% in both systems.

 Other stakeholders question the number of Board decisions appealed to the Court of Appeals for Veterans Claims that are remanded to the Board.
 The Board issues roughly 100,000 decisions each year, it grants relief on 20-30% of the issues that come before the Board in the two appeals systems and remands tens of thousands of cases for further evidence based on VA’s duty to assist.
 Generally, more than 40,000 appeals where full relief was not granted are eligible for appeal each year.
 Of that number, reports show fewer than 20% of those cases (8,000-9,000) are appealed to the Court each year.
 In addition, as the Board has decided more cases each year, the percentage of cases that have been appealed to the United States Court of Appeals for Veterans Claims has stayed the same.